raymondEhlers/OVERWATCH/README.md

  5. Run _Process Runs_ to process the available data. `python processRuns.py`

- 6. Run the _Web App_ to look at the data in a better organized way. `python webApp.py`
+ 6. Run the _Web App_ to look at the data in a better organized way. `python webApp.py`.
+It can then be accessed at `http://localhost:portNumber`, where `portNumber` is the port defined in the `serverParams` file.

 ## Documentation